 April 27, 2018

-First, we are going to begin by answering the question of “are black widow spiders really dangerous for people to be around”?
-The answer to this question is yes, black widow spiders are a dangerous species of spider and people should definitely avoid coming into contact with them.
+The answer to this question is yes; black widow spiders are a dangerous species of spider and people should definitely avoid coming into contact with them.
 In fact, the female black widow spider is considered to be the most venomous spider found living in North America.
 It is also important to know that these spiders produce dangerous venom that is strong enough to take down much larger prey.
 Black widow spiders typically feed on larger insects like grasshoppers, beetles, caterpillars, other spiders, and sometimes even small rodents and lizards.

 When it comes to black widow spiders it is really important to take the necessary precautions needed to avoid coming into contact with them.
 Black widow spiders aren’t naturally aggressive towards people, they are actually most likely more afraid of you than you are of them, and will do everything they can to stay hidden and out of your way.
 People are most commonly bitten by black widow spiders when they come into accidental contact with them, this startles the spider and causes them to defend themselves by biting.